PREPARING FOR DIFFICULT DECISIONS

 Make copies and share it with your health care provider, family members, close friends, spiritual adviser and/or lawyer.

 Portable Orders for Life-Sustaining Treatment (POLST)

 Portable Orders for Life-Sustaining Treatment (POLST) are medical orders to guide decisions about life sustaining treatment that reflects your preferences about the treatments you want or do not want to receive in medical emergency.

 - Resuscitation or CPR

-- The level of medical treatment –– whether to be put on a breathing machine, feeding tube or antibiotics
+- The level of medical treatment –– whether to start life support such as a breathing machine

 While Advance Directives are meant for all patients 18 years or older, POLST is meant for those who are seriously ill or frail.
-Talk to your doctor about the POLST form.
+Talk to your healthcare provider about the POLST form.